 controllers deal with the navigation bar.
 In our current architecture, the App

-class would be the place from which to control the navigation bar visibility,
+class should be the place from which to control the navigation bar visibility.

 5:17 Let's fix that!
 We'll use a delegate that gets notified when we

-navigate between view controllers and controls the navigation bar visibility.
-We
+navigate between view controllers, and it'll control the navigation bar

-make this delegate conform to UINavigationControllerDelegate, and we implement
+visibility.
+We make this delegate conform to UINavigationControllerDelegate,

-the protocol method navigationController(willShow:) to perform a specific
+and we implement the protocol method navigationController(willShow:) to

-task.
-Now, the navigation bar is only visible when the root view controller is
+perform a specific task.
+Now the navigation bar is only visible when the root

 8:49 This delegate replaces the two pieces of code with viewWillAppear